magao-x/handbook/operating/alignment.rst

         - Once 10 modes are closed, increase Woofer Offloading to 10 modes

     #.
-Now repeat the `Auto Alignment` steps above with the loop closed
+Now repeat the :guilabel:`Auto Alignment` steps above with the loop closed

     #.
-Once the `Auto Alignment` has converged again, stop it.
+Once the :guilabel:`Auto Alignment` has converged again, stop it.

     #.
-Now perform the J test (see below).
-Once the J test is complete, you need to re-align the `camwfs` pupils using the camera lens by hand.
-Do not run `Auto Alignment` at this step.
+Now perform the :ref:`J-test <jtest>` (below).
+Once the J-test is complete, you need to re-align the `camwfs` pupils using the camera lens by hand.  **Do not** run :guilabel:`Auto Alignment` at this step.

     #.
 You should now be able to close all modes.

-        - once all modes are closed, you may need to adjust camera lens position. do not use `Auto Alignment` for this
+        - Once all modes are closed, you may need to adjust camera lens position with the directional buttons on the Alignment GUI.
+Do not use :guilabel:`Auto Alignment` for this.

 Tweeter Pupil Alignment (F-Test)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This does not need to be done if you have performed the `Auto Alignment`, however it is usually good to check it to make sure the automatic loop has converged properly.
+This does not need to be done if you have performed the :guilabel:`Auto Alignment`, however it is usually good to check it to make sure the automatic loop has converged properly.

 .. note::
     If you modify the F-Test by actuating `ttmpupil`, you will need to re-do both the J-Test and the `camwfs` pupil alignments.